cdktf/cdktf-provider-google/docs/lustreInstance.python.md

 - *Type:* typing.Mapping[str]

-Optional.
 Labels as key value pairs.

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.40.0/docs/resources/lustre_instance#labels LustreInstance#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.41.0/docs/resources/lustre_instance#labels LustreInstance#labels}

 ---